mjvdende/twc-cd-with-docker/docs/05_01_x_build-docker.md

 What have we done thus far?

 What can we improve?
-- Automate the steps to build the image <!-- .element: class="fragment" -->
+- Automate the steps to build the image